tokensoft/launchlists/README.md

 * `projectWebsite`: a URI to the project behind the sale

 ### Socials
-* List links to accounts oncommon social platforms (coming soon)
+* List links to accounts on common social platforms

 ### Documents
 Provide an array of documents that must be reviewed by sale participants.
 Each document includes these fields:
 * `name`: the name of the document that will be visible to sale participants, e.g. "Purchase Agreement"
 * `uri`: a link to a `.pdf` document
 * `appendSignaturePageUri` (optional): a link to a one-page `.pdf` template countersigned by your project.
-If provided, Tokensoft will fill in this template with sale participant information and digital signatures.
-Tokensoft will help generate this document.
+If provided, the same manager should fill in this template with sale participant information and digital signatures.
+The sale manager should help generate this document.

 ### Access
 When a new sale is created, it can either be public (100% globally accessible) or private (restricted to specific users).
-If private, Tokensoft will work with you to generate a list of users that meet the compliance requirements provided by your counsel.
+If private, the sale manager will work with you to generate a list of users that meet the compliance requirements provided by your counsel.
 Use these two fields to restrict access to specific types of user for pivate sales.

 * `limitToRegions` (optional): provide a list of ISO Alpha-2 country codes for regions where the sale should be accessible.
 If this field is provided, users that submit an address in any region not on this list will not be able to participate in the sale.
 Note that Tokensoft has additional compliance requirements: listing a country here does not imply that Tokensoft can support sale participants in that country.
-* `merkleProofs` (optional): Tokensoft will add this value to reference the merkle proofs allowing users to access a private sale
+* `merkleProofs` (optional): The sale manager will add this value to reference the merkle proofs allowing users to access a private sale

-Access restrictions are additive: to access a private sale, users must meet all compliance requirements:
+Access restrictions are additive: to access a private sale, the sale manager may place various restrictions on access.
+These may include ownership of an NFT, completion of KYC or similar.
-* Pass identity verification via Tokensoft
-* Provide an address in a listed country (if `limitToRegions` is set)
-* Etc